Inventory Valuation

 Under WAC, the weighted average cost is used to determine the value of inventory.
 This method is opted for by companies when the items of inventory are closely interlinked, and a specific cost can't be allotted to the item.

-It is essential to compute the weighted average cost to use this method.
+To use this method, you must compute the weighted average cost.
 The weighted average cost is calculated by dividing the cost of goods sold by the number of units available for sale or further use.

-Weighted average cost=Cost of goods soldNo. of units available for sale
+Weighted Average Cost = COGS / Number of units available for sale

 Periodic and perpetual inventory systems